ActiveSolution/active-lab-iac2022/labs/terraform.md

 Instead of hard coding various values in the template, such as the project name and App Service Plan SKU, we can extract them into parameters that can be passed at deployment time.
 This allows us to for example deploy the same template into multiple environments (dev, test, prod) with different configuration in each environment.

 In Terraform, input parameters are defined using `variable` blocks.
 These blocks define at a minimum a variable name and a type.
-Byt it can also contain more information such as description and default value for example.
+But it can also contain more information such as description and default value for example.

 The first value you should turn into a variable is the project name.
 Right now, that is hard-coded to __terraformlab__.